 "Main Electricity Meter" and "RRGP Electricity Meter" removed from service must be re-certified before reconnection for use under these Standards.
-It will be possible to apply a new "certification seal" to a meter only after being recertified will successful result
+It will be possible to apply a new "certification seal" to a meter only after being re-certified with a successful result.